ios1ph/BitMono/docs/source/index.rst

-BitMono
+ObscuraX
 =======

-This is the documentation of the BitMono project.
-BitMono is not only a tool that can be used for a two clicks to obfuscate your file, even for your own plugins and purposes - for example BitMono can be used as an Engine for your own obfuscation.
+This is the documentation of the ObscuraX project.
+ObscuraX is not only a tool that can be used for a two clicks to obfuscate your file, even for your own plugins and purposes - for example ObscuraX can be used as an Engine for your own obfuscation.

-Most of the questions/problems in BitMono will be solved by just learning `AsmResolver docs <https://docs.washi.dev/asmresolver/index.html>`_
+Most of the questions/problems in ObscuraX will be solved by just learning `AsmResolver docs <https://docs.washi.dev/asmresolver/index.html>`_

 Join our `Discord Server <https://discord.gg/sFDHd47St4>`_ you will find there help to your question(s) or just a nice talk!